SkipperV/citycard/README.md

 ### Dependencies

-* Windows/macOS/Linux with preinstalled Git (to use git clone) and Docker Engine
+* Windows/macOS/Linux with preinstalled Git (to use git clone), Docker Engine and Node with npm.

 ### Installing